devStar4846/browser-cli/README.md

 # br-cli (Browser CLI)
 `br` is a AI friendly command line tool for browser automation.
 It can be directly used by [Claude Code](https://github.com/anthropics/claude-code) or [Gemini CLI](https://github.com/google-gemini/gemini-cli) for agentic tasks.

 **Why need another browser automation?
-Why CLI?** Current AI agent cannot control local browser easily, thus cannot perform many personal assistant task that requires login or minimum interaction from users. br-cli helps fill the gap, so that agent does not need a rigid workflow but can still plan for browser automation.
+Why CLI?** Current AI agent cannot control local browser easily, thus making many personal tasks impossible (For example, login or captcha). br-cli fills the gap by providing agent the CLI to control browser with session management.
+This way agent can still plan while use browser almost like human.
 The workflow is also recored and can be replayed for future use.

 ![browsemake_cliscreen](https://github.com/user-attachments/assets/44e7bd82-465e-4150-b9af-2af412bb6eed)